Senegal: Sport

 Football is a popular sport in Senegal.
 In 2022, the national team beat Egypt to win the Africa Cup of Nations for the first time.
-They were runners-up in 2002 and 2019.
-They became one of only five African teams to ever reach the quarter-finals of the FIFA World Cup, after Cameroon in 1990 and before Ghana in 2010, defeating holders France in their first game in 2002.
-Senegal qualified for the 2018 FIFA World Cup in Russia, and for the 2022 FIFA World Cup in Qatar.
+They were runners-up in 2002, 2019 and 2025.
+They became one of only four African teams to ever reach the quarter-finals of the FIFA World Cup, after Cameroon in 1990 and before Ghana in 2010, defeating holders France in their first game in 2002.
+Senegal qualified for the 2018 FIFA World Cup in Russia, for the 2022 FIFA World Cup in Qatar, and for the 2026 FIFA World Cup in Canada/Mexico/USA.

 Senegal has traditionally been one of Africa's dominant basketball powers.
 The men's team performed better than any other African nation at the 2014 FIBA World Cup, reaching the playoffs for the first time.
 The women's team won 19 medals at 20 African Championships, more than twice as many medals as any competitor.
 When the country hosted the 2019 FIBA Women's AfroBasket, 15,000 fans flocked to the Dakar Arena which is registered as a record attendance for basketball in Africa.
 Senegal was one of the continent's pioneers in basketball as it established one of Africa's first competitive leagues.

 In 2016, the NBA announced the launch of an Elite Academy in Africa, specifically in Senegal.

 The country hosted the Paris–Dakar rally from 1979 until 2007.
 The Dakar Rally was an off-road endurance motorsport race that ran from Paris, France, to Dakar, Senegal.
 The competitors used off-road vehicles to cross the difficult geography.
 The last race was held in 2007, before the 2008 rally was canceled a day before the event due to security concerns in Mauritania.
 The 2021 Ocean X-Prix of the electric off-road championship Extreme E was also hosted in Senegal.

 The 2026 Summer Youth Olympics are planned to be held in Dakar, Senegal.